Overview for Amalfi Coast Highlights

 You can also book an extra night in Positano and do both options shown above in two consecutive days.

 - Walking for the day: 8 (11) km, 4-5 hours

 After breakfast, a frequent bus service can bring you to either Sorrento or Amalfi/Salerno, from where you travel to your next destination (Naples, Salerno or Rome can all be easily reached).
 Several taxi services are available to bring you directly to your next destination.
 An extra night in a Naples hotel can be booked upon request.

 Hotels for Amalfi Coast HighlightsGo to top of page

-All nights are spent in nice 3 or 4-star hotels.
+All nights are spent in 3-star hotels.
 All rooms have en-suite facilities.

-Nights 1, 2 & 3: The first three nights are spent in Amalfi (or Atrani), the ancient capital of the Amalfi Coast, either in a welcoming and comfortable 3-star hotel, recently renovated or a beautiful 4-star hotel in the heart of the village.
+- Nights 1, 2 & 3: The first three nights are spent in Amalfi (or Atrani), the ancient capital of the Amalfi Coast in a welcoming and comfortable 3-star hotel.
 All hotels are centrally located at walking distance from the seashore and all main monuments of the medieval town centre.

-Nights 4 & 5: These nights you stay in the little town of Praiano, in a good 3-star hotel, with a few nice little beaches at walking distance.
+- Nights 4 & 5: These nights you stay in the little town of Praiano, in a comfortable 3-star hotel, with a few nice little beaches at walking distance.
 For those who want to relax a day longer, there’s the possibility to stay longer.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.